WISDEM/WISDEM/docs/examples/tower_mono/tutorial.rst

 Invoking with YAML files
 *************************

 To run just the tower analysis from the YAML input files, we just need to include the necessary elements.
-First dealing with the ``geometry_option`` file, this always includes the ``assembly`` section.
-Of the ``components``, this means the ``tower`` and ``foundation`` sections.
-Also, the ``materials``, ``environment``, and ``costs`` section,
+First dealing with the ``geometry_option.yaml`` file, this always includes the :code:`assembly` section.
+Of the :code:`components`, this means the :code:`tower` and :code:`foundation` sections.
+Also, the :code:`materials`, :code:`environment`, and :code:`costs` section,

 .. literalinclude:: ../../../examples/05_tower_monopile/nrel5mw_tower.yaml
     :language: yaml

-The ``modeling_options`` file is also limited to just the sections we need.
-Note that even though the ``monopile`` options are included here, since there was no specification of a monopile in the geometry inputs, this will be ignored.
-One new section is added here, a ``loading`` section that specifies the load scenarios that are applied to the tower.
+The ``modeling_options.yaml`` file is also limited to just the sections we need.
+Note that even though the :code:`monopile` options are included here, since there was no specification of a monopile in the geometry inputs, this will be ignored.
+One new section is added here, a :code:`loading` section that specifies the load scenarios that are applied to the tower.
 Since there is no rotor simulation to generate the loads, they must be specified by the user directly.
 Note that two load cases are specified.
 This creates a set of constraints for both of them.

 .. literalinclude:: ../../../examples/05_tower_monopile/modeling_options.yaml
     :language: yaml

-The ``analysis_options`` poses the optimization problem,
+The ``analysis_options.yaml`` poses the optimization problem,

 .. literalinclude:: ../../../examples/05_tower_monopile/analysis_options.yaml
     :language: yaml